5-star DL Bryan Bresee says Tigers have staying power in his recruitment

 “I definitely like it a lot,” he said of Clemson.
 “It’ll definitely be in the top running at the end.”

 Clemson views Bresee as a versatile defensive lineman capable of playing both tackle and end.
-As a junior in 2017, he recorded 8.5 sacks and 16 tackles for loss en route to first-team MaxPreps Sophomore All-American honors.
+As a sophomore in 2017, he recorded 8.5 sacks and 16 tackles for loss en route to first-team MaxPreps Sophomore All-American honors.